 Back on the Quinjet, Torunn demands to go back and help their fallen father figure.
 Fortunately for them, Vision denies their request.
 He explains that there’s still parts of Earth that Ultron hasn’t conquered yet and that he’s going to take them to the Savage Land for their protection.
 Suddenly, Vision runs out of power and proceeds to shut down in order to recharge.
 Shortly afterwards, James says that he feels responsible for unintentionally luring Ultron to their home and for getting Tony captured.
 As such, Pym reprograms the automatic pilot in order to go to Ultra City and bring the fight to their foe.

-Later, we cut to the coast just off Ultra City.
-Unfortunately, the Quinjet gets detected as the outer defense system easily shoots the plane out of the sky.
+Later, we cut to the shoreline off the coast of Ultra City.
+Unfortunately, the Quinjet gets detected as the outer defense system easily shoots the plane down.
 Fortunately, our heroes got out in time with Pym shrinking into his bug form and holding onto Vision’s head while Torunn carries both James and Azari.
 After sneaking their way into Ultra City, Torunn tells her teammates that they’ll fight their way towards Ultron and ultimately defeat him in order to save Tony.
 James immediately criticizes her plan and tells her that she doesn’t even know if she’s actually invulnerable like she claims to be.